-- combination treatment – to remove as much of the tumour as possible before starting another treatment such as chemotherapy or radiation therapy, or to remove any remaining cancer after chemotherapy or radiation therapy
+- Combination treatment – to remove as much of the tumour as possible before starting another treatment or to remove any remaining cancer after other treatments

-- palliative surgery – to relieve the symptoms of a tumour, especially if it is causing pain.
+- Palliative treatment – to relieve the symptoms of a tumour, especially if it is causing pain.

-These types of surgery are only done for cancers that involve a growth or tumour – they are not used for blood cancers, such as leukaemia.
+Doctors will only perform surgery for cancers that involve a lump or tumour.
+Doctors don’t use surgery for blood cancers, such as leukaemia.

-However, a child with any type of cancer, including blood cancer, might have surgery to insert a central line (also called a venous access device, central venous catheter or portacath) into a large blood vessel, usually in their chest or upper arm.
-This is a small plastic tube that either sticks out of the body or sits just under the skin.
-It allows medicines, including chemotherapy, to be given intravenously, and can also be used to take blood samples for testing.
+However, a child with any type of cancer, including blood cancer, might have surgery to insert a central line.
+A central line is also called a venous access device, central venous catheter or portacath.
+Doctors usually put central lines into a large blood vessel in the chest or upper arm.
+The device is a small plastic tube that either sticks out of the body or sits just under the skin.
+It allows medicines, including chemotherapy, to be given intravenously.
+It can also be used to take blood samples for testing.

 Types of surgery

-Surgery to remove a tumour usually involves making large incisions (cuts).
+Surgery to remove a tumour usually involves making a large incision the skin.
+The doctor will remove as much of the tumour as possible.
 Your child will need to stay in hospital for this type of surgery.

-Minimally invasive surgery (also called keyhole surgery) can be used to help make a diagnosis, as well as for treatment.
-Recovery times are usually shorter than for surgery that requires large incisions, and there is often less pain.
+Minimally invasive surgery (also called keyhole surgery) can be used to help make a diagnosis and for treatment.
+Recovery times are usually shorter than for surgery that requires large cuts, and there is often less pain.

 Minimally invasive surgery can only be done in certain parts of the body.
-The procedure involves making small cuts in the body and inserting a tube.
-The tube contains a video camera that lets the doctor see the tumour and the surrounding tissue, and a special device that can cut out all or part of the cancer.
+The procedure involves making small cuts in the body and inserting plastic or metal tubes called ports.
+A video camera and instruments can be inserted into the body via the ports so the doctor can see and operate on the tumour and the surrounding tissue.
+The doctor may use special cauterising devices that can cut out all or part of the cancer.

 Side effects of surgery

-Surgery is almost always done under general anaesthetic so that your child sleeps through the procedure.
+Surgery is almost always done under general anaesthetic so that your child sleeps through it.
 All childhood cancer centres have specialised teams who make sure your child is comfortable and in minimal pain.